How Relationships Change With Spiritual Growth: Owning Our Spiritual Nature

 Important reminder

 Boundaries provide a necessary function for all of us.
 Their function may take on a different energy and deeper necessity through our spiritual evolution.
-Awareness of how to set boundaries and types of boundaries may help us help ourselves.
+Awareness of how to set boundaries and the various types of boundaries can help us help ourselves.
 The Holistic Psychologist offered this up recently:

 She then dropped this gem: